nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ### Submission Style & Format Guidelines

-Submissions to the workshop must be in PDF and formatted according to the new Standard ACM Conference Proceedings Template.
+Submissions to the workshop must be in PDF and formatted according to the new Standard ACL Conference Proceedings Template.
 For LaTeX users: unzip acmart.zip, make, and use sample-sigconf.tex as a template.
 Additional information about formatting and style files is available online at: https://www.acm.org/publications/proceedings-template.
 Papers that do not meet the formatting requirements will be rejected without review.